karimsammouri/karimsammouri/README.md

   <summary>CSE 470G: Cloud Computing and DevOps</summary>

   - Learned the definition, scope, and objective of DevOps.
-  - Learned fundamental DevOps concepts, including virtualization, containerization, and continuous integration (CI).
+  - Learned fundamental DevOps concepts such as virtualization, containerization, and continuous integration (CI).
   - Learned to use DevOps automation tools such as Bash scripts, Docker, GitLab CI/CD, Ansible, Nagios, Puppet, and Terraform.
   - Learned to use cloud computing platforms such as AWS and OpenStack.
 </details>